TrainWeb.org Facebook Page

 Note: to better illustrate the proximity of landing planes and trains, the main photo is a created composite of two, inspired by the actual, poor-quality, cropped photo at left shot moments before.
 These two photos may not depict the same plane.

-When the US Post Office Department during 1918 began air mail service between Washington and New York, they soon chose this airport because it was adjacent the railroad.
+When the US Post Office Department during 1918 began air mail service between Washington and New York, they soon chose this airport because it was adjacent to the railroad.
 Due to the lack of navigation references during that era, pilots followed the tracks.
-Unfortunately the very first pilot to try this followed the wrong tracks and ended up flying south to Waldorf, Maryland.
+Unfortunately, the very first pilot to try this followed the wrong tracks and ended up flying south to Waldorf, Maryland.

 Links: ready for takeoff 1912, 1912